Schickli/opendidatu/README.md

 - [ ] Add a csv export endpoint for the data
 - [ ] Add a GPX import option for additional data on the map
 - [ ] Add integration tests for the API endpoints
+- [ ] Filters to only show certain type of messages in a certain time range
+- [ ] Data quality overview with the percentage of valid messages per outpost